Acerca de

 Georgia Tech

-Kait Morano is a Research Scientist II at the Institute for People and Technology (IPaT) at Georgia Tech.
-Her interests include urban planning, climate change, and spatial analysis, and her work focuses on designing innovative, equitable strategies to build community resilience.
-At IPaT, she serves as the Resilience Planning Director of the Coastal Equity and Resilience (CEAR) Hub.
-Kait holds a bachelor’s in Geography from Virginia Tech and a master’s of City and Regional Planning from Georgia Tech, where she specialized in Geographic Information Systems.
-Prior to joining Georgia Tech, Kait worked as a senior urban planner for a local government on the Georgia coast, as a research assistant at the Center for Spatial Planning Analytics and Visualization at Georgia Tech, and as an ORISE Fellow at the Centers for Disease Control and Prevention.
+Kait holds a bachelor’s in Geography from Virginia Tech and a master’s of City and Regional Planning from Georgia Tech.
+Prior to her current role, Kait worked as a senior urban planner for local governments on the Georgia coast, a research assistant at the Center for Spatial Planning Analytics and Visualization at Georgia Tech, and an ORISE Fellow in the Geospatial Research Analysis and Services Program at the Centers for Disease Control and Prevention.
+In her free time, she enjoys hiking with her dog and supporting Liverpool FC.

 State of Florida

-AT-LARGE REPRESENTATIVE ON 2024 EXECUTIVE COMMITTEE
+PAST-CHAIR ON 2025 EXECUTIVE COMMITTEE

 Duane De Freese